-degree of difficulty, the subject matter, and common issues.
-148 Some agencies-like SSA and HHS-utilize artificial intelligence to help sort cases, whereas many rely on staff attorneys.
+2. Docket/Case Management.
+During the interviews, agency officials underscored the various innovations developed in their appellate systems to improve docket and case management.
+Many agencies have implemented screening mechanisms to sort cases based on a variety of factors, including the degree of difficulty, the subject matter, and common issues.
+Some agencies-like SSA and HHS-utilize artificial intelligence to help sort cases, whereas many rely on staff attorneys.

 Similarly, a number of agencies organize their appellate adjudicators based on adjudicator expertise, familiarity with a common issue, and difficulty of case.
 Some agencies expedite certain appeals based on various factors as well as group like cases to be decided at the same time-instead of following a more conventional first-in, first-out docket management approach.
 ACUS has previously published an extensive study on aggregate agency adjudication, which provides in-depth case studies on a number of such innovations.
-149

 - 3. Use of Staff Attorneys and Law Clerks.
 During the interviews, many agency officials offered as a best practice their agency's use of staff attorneys and law clerks to help with docket management and screening as well as with case review, decision recommendation, and opinion drafting.
 At many agencies, these staff attorneys and law clerks are integrated into the appellate bodies-either working for the appellate body generally or for a specific appellate adjudicator in particular.
 Some staff attorneys and clerks specialize in certain issues, whereas others are randomly assigned to work on matters.
 At the MSPB and the SEC, by contrast, the agency has a separate office-the Office of Appeals Counsel and the Office of Adjudications, respectively-where the staff attorneys work and assist the agency adjudicators.
-151 - 4.
-Scope and Standard of Review.
-Many agency appellate systems have adopted the federal court's appellate review model, discussed in Part I.C, with respect to the scope and standard of review.152 In other words, the appellate body reviews a closed administrative record, and the standard of review varies based on the relevant competence of the trial- and appellate-level adjudicator.
+Section 154 - 4.
+Standard of Review and Submission of New Evidence.
+Many agency appellate systems have adopted the federal court's appellate review model, discussed in Part I.C, with respect to the standard of review.
+In other words, the appellate body reviews a closed administrative record, and the standard of review as to factual findings varies based on the relevant competence of the